Kamlon rebellion: Temporary peace and resumption of conflict

 With 23 of his men, they were convicted and sentenced to life imprisonment.
 It would not take long before Kamlon was out again to resume his rebellion.
 This cycle would continue till 1955.

 He was then brought to Muntinlupa Prison afterwards after a trial on November 29 but was again granted executive clemency by President Quirino and paroled with 23 of his men, and 5,000 hectares of public land in Tawi-Tawi were set aside for him and his followers.
-However Kamlon and his men did not settle on Tawi-Tawi for various reasons.
+However, Kamlon and his men did not settle on Tawi-Tawi for various reasons.

-On August 11, 1953, there was a battle between Kamlon's forces and Philippine Armed Forces in the eastern part of Sulu.
-The government forces were successful.
+On August 11, 1953, an engagement in the eastern region of Sulu between Kamlon's forces and the Philippine Armed Forces resulted in a government victory.

-On January 4, 1955, Kamlon's forces attacked Kibugtongan, robbing homes, kidnapping civilians and destroyed the bridge at Motain.
+On January 4, 1955, Kamlon's forces attacked Kibugtongan, robbed homes, kidnapped civilians, and destroyed the bridge at Motain.
 On the 5th, a small PC detachment moved by truck and found Kamlon's forces slowly slogging on muddy roads.
 They eventually clashed at Mulita Bridge which was won by government forces.
 Two days later on the 7th, 12 of Kamlon's forces surrendered.

 From another account in August 1955, Kamlon and 40 of his followers routed an entire platoon of government troops in Sulu, killing 18 and wounding 19 others.
 This was the "largest casualty figure in one engagement suffered by government troops" in pursuit of Kamlon.
 His group incurred only 1 death and 5 wounded, according to the news report.